 From there, you can activate and deactivate polls, move to the next one, switch to Q&A or display and hide poll results.
 You can also highlight or archive questions directly in Present mode.

 You can also use a secondary device (such as your smartphone) to manage Slido.
 This is especially useful if you wish to moderate your Q&A session - with your smartphone, you’ll be able to see incoming questions and approve or dismiss them.

 Simply log in to Slido Admin on your smartphone, choose the remote event you’re running and manage Slido from there.
 All changes will immediately appear also on your displayed Slido Present mode.

 If you’re using slides during your session, there are various ways how to switch between your presentation and Slido.

 Use Google Slides or PowerPoint integration

 If you’re using Google Slides, you can have Slido directly integrated within your presentation.
 Have a look at this article to set it up and then simply share the screen with your presentation during the session.

-If you’re using PowerPoint and are working in education, you can test our beta integration for Windows 10, which also allows you to have Slido directly integrated within your presentation.
+If you’re using PowerPoint, you can take a look at our beta integration which also allows you to have Slido directly integrated within your presentation.

 Use your trackpad or keyboard